interconnectit/wp-permastructure/readme.txt

 == Changelog ==

+* 1.4: Handles sample filters without the need for the get post call
+* 1.3: Added permalink sanitisation function, current one incorrectly truncated placeholders
 * 1.2: Fixed attachment URL rewrites, fixed edge case where permastruct is %postname% only
 * 1.1: Fixed problem with WP walk_dirs and using %category% in permalink - overly greedy match
 * 1.0: Initial import